Updated January 30, 2026

 BitMart, founded in 2017 by Sheldon Xia, is a global centralized cryptocurrency exchange that gained popularity for offering a wide range of digital assets and low trading fees.

-In December 2021, hackers were able to drain $196 million of crypto by stealing a private key that opened two hot wallets, consisted of $100 million in ETH and $96 million on the Binance Smart Chain.
+In December 2021, hackers were able to drain $196 million of crypto by stealing a private key that opened two hot wallets, which consisted of $100 million in ETH and $96 million on the Binance Smart Chain.

 9. BitGrail: $170 million in Nano tokens stolen in 2018 hack